 Organisers understand that communication with other promotors is key to ensure policies are representative for the sport overall therefore, invite them to be part of the UK Drift development process as a logical path for the future is set out over the coming seasons.

 Because of where Drifting sits commercially, organisers will engage with the performance tuning automotive aftermarket to ensure that the Motorsport UK Drift Pro Championship is representative of the industry, its brands, products, trends and developments.
-In doing so, it will enable the sport to provide a relevant development platform and commercial stimulant for the companies involved within this burgeoning market.
+In doing so, it enables the sport to provide a relevant development platform and commercial stimulant for the companies involved within this burgeoning market.

 The Motorsport UK Drift Pro Championship is owned, promoted and organised by Time Attack Ltd. It is administered by Club Time Attack – the company’s Motorsport UK affiliated operation – that allows the company to create and establish championships, series’ and events, define regulations and enable its competition licence-holding members to participate.
 Further to this, the Time Attack Organisation is an over-arching brand used by the Club to represent the various activities it runs.